Accounting & Audit

 Darren: Tell me when and why you started The Sleeter Group?

-Doug: We started The Sleeter Group in 1994 when QuickBooks (the DOS version) was new in the market and the world was moving toward PC-based accounting software.
-When we looked at QuickBooks, it was obvious that the ease of use would be very attractive to small business owners who were quickly adopting DIY accounting solutions.
+Doug: We started The Sleeter Group in 1994 when QuickBooks (the DOS version) was new in the market and the world was moving towards PC-based accounting software.
+When we looked at QuickBooks, it was obvious that the ease-of-use would be very attractive to small business owners who were quickly adopting DIY accounting solutions.

 Darren: What has been some of the greatest challenges you have faced in building The Sleeter Group?
 How about your own internal technology?
 You’re running a business, how aggressively are you pursuing moving to the cloud with your own company?

 Doug: Three challenges come to mind.
 First, it has always been a challenge to focus our efforts where they’ll have the most impact; second, finding the right people and resources is always challenging; and third, staying on top of the changing technology innovations and customer demands is a huge challenge.
 Most likely, our top three challenges are similar for every small business.

 Regarding the internal technology issues, we use our own company as our “lab” for testing out new products, new business processes, and new models for collaborating with customers.
 When we started, we were using Mac IIs with 50GB hard drives.
 No shared calendars, no websites, no online meetings, and no cell phones.
 But we did have a CRM and it was probably the most important technology we had in terms of driving our success early on.
 Like so many businesses, our challenge over the past several years has been to move our processes to the cloud.
 Just like every business, the cloud allows us to run the business from anywhere, and it allows us to securely work with customers, vendors, and employees anytime, from anywhere.